We’ll work closely and collaboratively with you to ensure that you and your child receive:

 - Exceptional legal advice and step by step guidance as we tenaciously pursue your child’s claim;

-- They enjoy the best quality of life possible following brain injury and;
+- The compensation they deserve to guarantee as far as possible that they enjoy the best quality of life possible following brain injury;

-- You, as a parent, have peace of mind, knowing not only that sufficient funds will always be available to meet your child’s complex needs in the future, such as specialist care, therapy, treatment, equipment and accommodation but also that arrangements will be in place to ensure your child will be protected should anything happen to you.
+- Peace of mind for you as a parent, knowing that sufficient funds will always be available to meet your child’s complex needs in the future.
+This could include specialist care, therapy, treatment, equipment and accommodation.
+A compensation claim will also reassure you that arrangements will be in place to ensure your child will be protected should anything happen to you.

 When your child experiences a head injury that damages their brain, it can be the start of a difficult journey.
 Head injuries in children can be caused due to a variety of situations, including:

 - Sports injuries, including riding bikes, skateboarding, football and basketball

 - A motor vehicle accident, or being struck by a vehicle when walking